conda-forge/root-feedstock/README.md

 ```
 conda config --add channels conda-forge
+conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `pyroot, root, root_base` can be installed with:
+Once the `conda-forge` channel has been enabled, `root, root-nightly, root_base` can be installed with:

 ```
-conda install pyroot root root_base
+conda install root root-nightly root_base
 ```

-It is possible to list all of the versions of `pyroot` available on your platform with:
+It is possible to list all of the versions of `root` available on your platform with:

 ```
-conda search pyroot --channel conda-forge
+conda search root --channel conda-forge
 ```